nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 | sel/   | seller  | Can only take non-zero unsigned integer.                                                                                                                                                                                                                                                                                                                            | `sel/1` `sel/2`                       | `sel/0`, `sel/-1`, `sel/abc`              |
 | buy/   | buyer   | Can only take non-zero unsigned integer.                                                                                                                                                                                                                                                                                                                            | `buy/1` `buy/2`                       | `buy/0`, `buy/-2`, `buy/abc`              |

-Congratulations!
-You've successfully completed the Quick Start guide.
+Congratulations - you've successfully completed the Quick Start guide!

-The [next section](#features) offers an in-depth overview of all the commands available in EZSTATE.
+The [next section](#features) offers an **in-depth overview** of all the commands available in EZSTATE.

 Curious about how EZSTATE stores data?
 Check out the [storage section](#saving-the-data) for more information.

 If you're an advanced user looking to edit the JSON file directly, head over to [this section](#editing-the-data-file) for more information.

 --------------------------------------------------------------------------------------------------------------------

 ## Features